Student's t-distribution: Derivation

-which differs from Z in that the exact standard deviation σ is replaced by the random variable Sn, has a Student's t-distribution as defined above.
+which differs from Z in that the exact standard deviation σ is replaced by the sample standard error s, has a Student's t-distribution as defined above.
 Notice that the unknown population variance σ2 does not appear in T, since it was in both the numerator and the denominator, so it canceled.
 Gosset intuitively obtained the probability density function stated above, with $\nu$ equal to n − 1, and Fisher proved it in 1925.

 The distribution of the test statistic T depends on $\nu$, but not μ or σ; the lack of dependence on μ and σ is what makes the t-distribution important in both theory and practice.